 weapon

-weapon is a tool used to apply or threaten to apply force for the purpose of hunting, attack or defense in combat, subduing enemy personnel, or to destroy enemy weapons, equipment and defensive structures.
+A weapon is a tool used to apply or threaten to apply force for the purpose of hunting, attack or defense in combat, subduing enemy personnel, or to destroy enemy weapons, equipment and defensive structures.
 A weapon is therefore a device that changes the direction or magnitude of a force.
 In general, they can be defined as the simplest mechanisms that use mechanical advantage(also called leverage) to multiply force.

 In attack, weapons may be used to threaten by direct contact or by use of projectiles.
 Weapons can be as simple as a club, or as complex as an intercontinental ballistic missile.
 Metaphorically speaking, anything capable of causing damage, even psychologically, can be referred to as a weapon.
 More recently, non-lethal weapons have been developed for para-military, security and even combat use, designed to incapacitate personnel and reduce collateral damage to property and environment